 Nearly eight percent of employees in Washington work in nonprofit organizations.
 They are usually focused on solving community problems, not on risk, compliance and the administrative requirements related to operating a small business.
 Nonprofit people intend to do the right thing, yet limitations on time, funding, and technical knowledge can get in the way of following the law.

-Safety and Health in Nonprofits puts information customized to nonprofits into the hands of executive directors and board members so they can operationalize safety and health within their organizations.
+The Safety and Health in Nonprofits toolkit puts information customized to nonprofits into the hands of executive directors and board members so they can operationalize safety and health within their organizations.
 It provides “grab and go” tools to bring into board and staff meetings so you can focus on what you do best.
 People matter, so let’s make sure we do everything possible to look after their welfare.

 What we cover in “Safety & Health in Nonprofits”

 Introduction: What are we talking about and why it matters

 Safety and health law in Washington

 Solutions: ways to bridge where people are now and where you need them to be

 Specific safety issues

 > Working with vulnerable populations